spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 and you'll do just fine.

 Write personalized, engaging emails to fifteen people, and you will *guaranteed* have a collection of interesting email responses, and will have a few interviews lined up.

+For another take on the same idea, read [Everyone thinks they’re hiring the top 1% (Joel Spolsky)](https://www.joelonsoftware.com/2005/01/27/news-58/).
+The numbers are far more favorable to you than you may be inclined to think.

 ## My offer to you